 The ISM Code requires that vessel operators obtain a safety management certificate for each vessel they operate.
 This certificate evidences compliance by a vessel's management with code requirements for a safety management system.
 No vessel can obtain a certificate unless its operator has been awarded a document of compliance, issued by each flag state, under the ISM Code.
-Tanker Management has the requisite documents of compliance for its offices and safety management certificates for all of our tankers for which the certificates are required by the IMO.
+Tanker Management has the requisite documents of compliance for its offices and safety management certificates are required by the IMO.
 Tanker Management is required to renew these documents of compliance and safety management certificates annually.